 'I have found the treasure of Franchard,' replied her husband.

-'See, here are the first fruits; a pineapple, a dress for my ever-beautiful - it will suit her - trust a husband's, trust a lover's, taste!
-Embrace me, darling!
-This grimy episode is over; the butterfly unfolds its painted wings.
+'See, here are the first fruits; a pineapple, a dress for my everphilosophical deputy.'
+6 Let it be so, for my tale!

+unfolds its painted wings.
 To-morrow Casimir will come; in a week we may be in Paris - happy at last!
 You shall have diamonds.
 Jean-Marie, take it out of the boot, with religious care, and bring it piece by piece into the dining-room.
 We shall have plate at table!
-Darling, hasten and prepare this turtle; it will be a whet - it will be an addition to our meagre ordinary.
+Darling, hasten and prepare this turtle; it will be beautiful - it will suit her - trust a husband's, trust a lover's, taste!
+Embrace me, darling!
+This grimy episode is over; the butterfly a whet - it will be an addition to our meagre ordinary.
 I myself will proceed to the cellar.
 We shall have a bottle of that little Beaujolais you like, and finish with the Hermitage; there are still three bottles left.
 Worthy wine for a worthy occasion.'
 'But, my husband; you put me in a whirl,' she cried.
 'I do not comprehend.'

-'The turtle, my adored, the turtle!' cried the doctor; and he pushed her towards the kitchen, lantern and all.
+'The turtle, my adored, the turtle!' cried the doctor; and he pushed her towards the kitchen lantern and all pushed her towards the kitchen, lantern and all.